Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Science Case

 \section{Science Case}

-The new complexity brought about by increased sensitivity, spatial and spectral resolution, and spectral bandwidth has become a significant bottleneck in science, as it not only challenges astrophysicists' analysis tools but also the users' ability to understand their data.
+The new complexity involving ALMA data cubes brought about by increased sensitivity, spatial and spectral resolution, and spectral bandwidth has become a significant bottleneck in science, as it not only challenges astrophysics analysis tools but also the users' ability to understand their data.
 For example, increased complexity in the spatial and velocity structure of spectral line emission makes even a single spectral line hard to interpret.
-When a cube contains the superposition of multiple spatial and kinematic structures, such as outflows and rotation and infall, each with their own relationship between the observed velocity and their actual position along the line of sight, traditional analysis and exploration tools fail.
-Users struggle to follow kinematic trends across multiple structures by examining movies or channel maps of the data.
+When a cube contains the superposition of multiple spatial and kinematic structures, such as outflows and rotation and infall, each with their own relationship between the observed velocity and their actual position along the line of sight, traditional analysis and exploration tools do not perform well.
+Users (the astrophysicists) struggle to follow kinematic trends across multiple structures by examining movies or channel maps of the data.
 However, moment map analysis (e.g., integrated fluxes, mean velocities and mean line-widths), the most commonly used analysis tool for compressing this 3D information into a more easily parsed 2D form, no longer has a straightforward interpretation in the presence of such complex structure, in which mean velocities may be velocities at which no emission is actually present, and mean line widths may represent the distance between two velocity components, rather than the width of a single component.

 Whether scientists can navigate and correctly interpret this new complexity will determine their success in addressing a number of important scientific questions.
 Among the topics driven by the detection of more complex structures are ISM turbulence~\cite{De-BreuckWilliamsSwinbank2014, RathborneLongmoreJackson2014}, the star formation process~\cite{LiuGalvan-MadridJimenez-Serra2015}, filaments~\cite{PerettoFullerDuarte-Cabral2013}, molecular cloud structure and kinematics~\cite{RathborneLongmoreJackson2015}, and the kinematics of nearby galaxies~\cite{MeierWalterBolatto2015, LeroyBolattoOstriker2015, JohnsonLeroyIndebetouw2015} and high redshift galaxies~\cite{PartnershipVlahakisHunter2015, WangWaggCarilli2013}.